Sexual Assault, Violence and Harassment (Title IX)

 I am uncomfortable reporting a claim because I am afraid of retaliation.

-The College’s ability to address and respond to claims is dependent on the honest and willing engagement of participants in the process.
+The University’s ability to address and respond to claims is dependent on the honest and willing engagement of participants in the process.
 Any person who in good faith and belief of the facts, reports an incident of sexual harassment, misconduct, violence or discrimination or participates in the investigative process may expect respectful treatment and equitable access to the resources and process of the Office of Human Resources, Diversity & Inclusion.
-Retaliation against anyone who reports in good faith or participates in the investigative process is prohibited and may be viewed as harassment itself and may be subject to sanctions as determined by the College.
+Retaliation against anyone who reports in good faith or participates in the investigative process is prohibited and may be viewed as harassment itself and may be subject to sanctions as determined by the University.

 Does Title IX protect and include pregnancy?